Head of Content

 If you are struggling with debt, it may be beneficial for you to speak to an independent financial adviser before making any decisions about how to use your redundancy pay.
 They are likely to be able to offer impartial guidance that will help you make more informed choices about your situation.

 Redundancy is a situation in which a person is laid off or forced from a job through no fault of their own.
-This can be a scary time for you and your family, but with the right mortgage advice, it's possible to have financial security.
+This can be a scary time for you and your family, but with the right mortgage advice, it's possible that you could find options and have financial security.

 Choosing an Adviser